decentraland/old-documentation/_posts/design-experience/2018-02-01-ux-ui-guide.md

 2. _**14 px** margins you should avoid_
 3. _**12 px** margins that we suggest you avoid.
 This area is covered when the chat window is maximized, so have in account that sometimes UI placed there wouldn’t be seen._

+The semi-transparent bar at the bottom of the scene is 56 px tall.
+When aligning a UI element to the bottom of the screen, it considers the bottom to be just above the navbar.
+You can display something behind this semi-transparent bar, although your UI won't be clickable and will be occluded by the icons on the bar.
+It's useful for example in a shooter scene where a 2d image of an arm holding a weapon should continue to the bottom of the screen.
+To add a UI element in this region, align the element to the bottom of the screen and offset the y value to -56 or more.

 #### Color

 It’s important to choose a color palette, as this gives your scene an identity and also signals relationships and hierarchy between elements.